KnightBound: Beginner’s Guide – 6 Tips for Early Survival

 Advertisement

-One of the smartest beginner tips for KnightBound is also the most old-school: write things down.
+KnightBound has no automated in-game map, so the most important beginner habit is the most old-school: write things down.
 A rough paper sketch, a phone note, or a text file is enough.
-You do not need a beautiful map.
-You need something that answers three questions quickly: where am I, what have I already checked, and how do I get back out?
+You do not need a beautiful map — you need something that answers three questions fast: where am I, what have I already checked, and how do I get back out?

-Focus your notes on information that saves future deaths or wasted trips.
+Focus your notes on information that prevents future deaths or wasted trips.
 Good entries include:

 • safe return routes